Getting Personal Help With Your Tax Affairs

 The Citizens Advice Bureau (CAB) is a good first port of call.
 They will be able to offer information about your specific situation.
 However, it is worth remembering that many volunteers at the CAB are not trained in tax matters.
 Instead, they will be able to offer you an overview of information that will be available to you anyway through other channels.

 For many people, tax issues arise as a result of an error on the part of your employer.
-As such, you should always get in touch with your employer if the problem involves tax codes, P45 sips or similar.
-Employers will be able to fix many of your problems – but, depending on their efficiency, you may be forced to wait.
+As such, you should always get in touch with your employer if the problem involves tax codes, SIPs or similar.
+Employers will be able to fix many of your problems, but, depending on their efficiency, you may be forced to wait.

 Tax Office

 If your problem cannot be solved by your employer, you should take it up with the tax office.
-Details of your tax office can be found on almost all correspondence from HMRC.
+Details of your tax office can be found on almost all correspondence from HM Revenue and Customs (HMRC).
 You should remember that your tax office will not necessarily be anywhere near where you live.
-As such, if you want face to face contact you may wish to consider going to a Tax Enquiry Centre.
+As such, if you want face-to-face contact you may wish to consider going to a Tax Enquiry Centre.
 These centres offer personal advice from trained HMRC employees.
 Details of your nearest Tax Enquiry Centre can be found on the HMRC website.

 HMRC employees pledge to give impartial advice.
 However, many people are understandably distrustful of the organisation.
-If you want guaranteed impartial advice, many charities will be able to provide it.
-Organisations like Help the Aged provide free or subsidised tax advice for their constituents.
-If you are a pensioner or carer, there are numerous charities providing these services.
-If you think you might qualify, you should contact the local branch of the relevant charity.
+If you want guaranteed impartial advice, many charities, such as Age UK, will be able to provide tax advice.

 Adjudicator’s Office